Diverge & Bloom

 Specialized Care

-Therapy should be as individual as you are, and care should include a blending clinical expertise with deep human connection
+Therapy should be as individual as you are, and care should include a blending of clinical expertise with deep human connection

-Katie uses an integrative approach to support you in navigating how to cope with intense emotions, reduce and overcome executive functioning challenges, develop your mind-body connection, and improve your relationships with others and yourself.
+I use an integrative approach to support you in navigating how to cope with intense emotions, reduce and overcome executive functioning challenges, develop your mind-body connection, and improve your relationships with others and yourself.

 ADHD is more than having a hard time focusing and sitting still.
 ADHD is a complex neuro-type with a whole host of challenges, strengths, and unique presentations.

-ADHD Support
+ADHD

 Relationships - past and present - can impact how you view yourself, how you connect with others, and how you handle things like trust, vulnerability, and intimacy.
 With the right support, you can work through relationship challenges like people-pleasing, difficulty setting boundaries and communicating your feelings, fears of abandonment, unhealthy patterns of conflict, and attachment style related issues.
 You can have the space to explore how past experiences may be impacting your present relationships while building healtheir ways to relate to yourself and others.